 Summary: Quick Jump Menu

 As a SaaS platform, access to Agorapulse is sold on a monthly or annual basis.
-Agorapulse offers a free plan and three paid plans after a 30-day trial.
+Agorapulse offers a free plan and four paid plans after a 30-day trial.
 The figures given below assume monthly payment.
 You receive a discount of 20% for annual payment.
-You can purchase additional profiles on their Premium or Enterprise plan for a monthly charge of $12/mo on their Premium plan (15 maximum) or contact their sales team for Enterprise pricing.
-You can purchase additional users on their Premium or Enterprise plan for a monthly charge of $30/mo on their Premium plan (4 maximum) or contact their sales team for Enterprise pricing.
+You can purchase additional profiles on all their plans for a monthly charge of $15/mo.
+For more info on their Custom plan, you'll need to connect with their contact sales.

-- Free, $0/mo – 3 social profiles, 1 team member, 10 scheduled posts at anytime, 100 inbox items (Twitter not included), Social CRM tools, 1 month reporting
+- Free, $0/mo – 3 social profiles, 1 team member, 10 scheduled posts at anytime, basic social inbox, basic reporting, limited Social Media ROI report, and a mobile app

 Agorapulse is clearly designed to make life easy for the end user.
 It has probably the clearest and most-straightforward interface I have reviewed.
 Yet they clearly aren’t satisfied to rest on their laurels and are consistently iterating in their design and feature-set.

 Agorapulse begins the setup process by guiding you through step-by-step.
 Compared to some of the opposition apps this is an extremely straightforward process.
 You start by entering a few details; about yourself and your organization.